TCOW - Total Cost of Workforce

 Better measuring, tracking, and reporting TCOW is a great start for any HR team.
 But what kind of insights that HR can get from TCOW?
 Below are some examples of how companies used TCOW to make data-driven workforce decisions.

-Example 1: Understanding Drivers of Workforce Cost
+Example 1: Understanding Drivers of Labor Costs

 By tracking TCOW and its components, management was able to discover that a significant portion of their Total Cost of Workforce came from their relaxed use of contingent workers.